SuperHeavyBallet/Automated-Name-Generator/README.md

 # **_ROUGH_** Documentation - Name Builder App

+# Current Known Errors

+## !
+FIXED - remove Linking Vowels from Last Name Builder (builder.ts > makeLastName())

+In Last name, ending the first half with a consonant sometimes/often results in an extra vowel being added, ending in a vowel does not

+Example:

+Sea, Single+Last: Daen Saltakin -> Should ideally be Daen Saltkin

+Forge, Single+Last: Vaid Bronzebearer -> Is Ideal

+Forge, Single+Last: Stiaus Ironengine -> Is Ideal (But first half, 'iron' ends with consonent???)

+The issue may lie somewhere between 'first half ends with consonent > Add Vowel' and 'second half starts with vowel, remove or do not add vowel'?

 ## **The API**

 Currently the app is exposed via CLI and a browser based app.
 The user at the moment simply chooses: